wacncontent/CustomizeTool/output/articles/storage/storage-migration-to-premium-storage.md

 #### Storage Account Scalability Targets

-Premium Storage accounts have following scalability targets in addition to the [Azure Storage Scalability and Performance <!-- deleted by customization Targets](http://msdn.microsoft.com/zh-cn/library/azure/dn249410.aspx) --><!-- keep by customization: begin --> Targets](/documentation/articles/storage-scalability-targets) <!-- keep by customization: end -->.
+Premium Storage accounts have following scalability targets in addition to the [Azure Storage Scalability and Performance Targets](http://msdn.microsoft.com/zh-cn/library/azure/dn249410.aspx).
 If your application requirements exceed the scalability targets of a single storage account, build your application to use multiple storage accounts, and partition your data across those storage accounts.

 |Total Account Capacity|Total Bandwidth for a Locally Redundant Storage Account|
 |:--|:---|